RozWelch/EVProject/README.md

 ### Features Left to Implement

 - An API Google Maps charging point to show a map at the point when your range runs low (this was a paid service so was not added for this version)
+- More options would be added for more starting points and destinations
+- An animation would be added to the modal opening page

 ## Testing